Mexican Corn on the Cob Recipe

 This grilled corn recipe is packed full of fresh, bright, and amazing flavors.
 Each bite of this Mexican Corn on the Cob will have you begging for more.

 Mexican Corn on the Cob is one of the best, grilled corn recipes out there.
-Served as a side, it is a great way to spice up any BBQ.
+Served as a side dish, it is a great way to spice up any BBQ or dinner table.

 I seriously love corn season.
 Nothing says summer like buttery corn on the cob, but sometimes I just want my taste buds to go wild.
 Mexican Corn on the Cob is the answer to my prayers!

 Our friends, Darren and Laura, serve the most addictive Mexican street corn at their annual Cinco de Mayo party.

 In other parts of the world (read Mexico) this dish is simply called, “elote.”
 That is Spanish for “corn on the cob.”
 It is pronounced, eh-LOH-tay for those of you that want to give it a go.

 It is literally the best corn you can ever imagine.
 Charred to perfection and rolled in crema Mexicana, sprinkled with crumbled cheese, and spritzed with lime juice, it is a wild ride for the palate.

 This dish is most well known for being served on the streets of Mexico City where they will often grill it on the side of the road, doctor it up to your liking, and serve it on a stick for easy eating and walking.
 It is a meal all by itself.